tmprajwal/prajwal-website/content/_index.md

       text: |
         <br>

-        Prajwal is a senior postdoctoral research associate currently based at MIT.
+        Prajwal is a Senior Post-Doctoral Research Associate currently based at MIT.
 He is measuring Electric Dipole Moments (EDM)s, with a general interest in using Nuclear & Atomic Physics techniques to test fundamental symmetries.

 #  - block: collection
 #    content: